-Born and raised in Alexander City, Alabama, Kisha Abercrombie specializes in all felonies, from minor felonies such as drug and property crimes to major felonies such as sexual assault, robbery and murder, in Chambers, Lee, Macon, Russell and Tallapoosa counties and surrounding areas.
+Born and raised in Alexander City, Alabama, Kisha Abercrombie concentrates on all felonies, from minor felonies such as drug and property crimes to major felonies such as sexual assault, robbery and murder.
+Kisha handles misdemeanor and felony cases in Chambers, Lee, Macon, Russell, Tallapoosa and surrounding counties.
 Before becoming an associate at Walton Law Firm, Kisha worked as a career prosecutor for 14 years and tried almost 100 jury trials, including several high-profile cases.

 Throughout her career, Kisha has served as Assistant District Attorney in the 5th Circuit, which includes Chambers, Macon, Randolph and Tallapoosa counties, and as Assistant District Attorney for the 37th Judicial Circuit in Lee County.
 She served as Chief Assistant District Attorney for Lee County from 2011 until her resignation in 2017.